Shahid Malik: Race and community cohesion issues

 Soon after his election to the House of Commons in 2005, Malik became one of the public faces of Muslim leadership in the UK and a leading voice in the battle with Islamic extremism in Britain.
 In the government reshuffle of 9 June 2009, Malik was given ministerial responsibility for issues of race, faith and community cohesion.
 In 2008, he was made an honorary Doctor of the University of Bradford for his contributions as Member of Parliament and, in particular, in recognition of the distinctive role he has played in working towards community cohesion and in striving for racial harmony.
-He served as an Adviser to the government on Community Cohesion following race riots in Bradford, Burnley and Oldham in 2001.

 Terrorism and extremism

 Just two months after Malik was elected to the House of Commons, it was revealed that the leader of the 7 July 2005 London bombings, Mohammad Sidique Khan, came from his Dewsbury constituency.
 Malik described the bombings as "the most profound challenge yet faced by the British Muslim community".
 He said: "Condemnation is not enough and British Muslims must, and I believe are prepared to, confront the voices of evil head on."

 Later Malik confronted the issue in an article for The Times newspaper.
 He wrote: "Yes, foreign policy causes anger among many British Muslims but this does not in itself cause terrorism.
 Unquestionably, the lethal ingredient is a twisted, perverted interpretation of Islam whereby you can legitimately kill yourself and other innocent people, and you will go to Heaven."
 He concluded that: "For British Muslims the fight against extremism is not just for the very soul of Islam but for the freedoms we enjoy as Britons."

 Malik found controversy in February 2007 when he wrote, again in The Times, that the Muslim Council of Britain should "stop whingeing and show leadership."
 Referring to their decision not to play a part in Holocaust Memorial Day, Malik wrote: "Its flawed moral leadership places the MCB alongside the likes of the BNP leader, Nick Griffin, as nonattendees."